Guelph Civic Museum: Major attractions

 The Guelph Civic Museum is a major attraction in Guelph.
-The story of Guelph from its earliest history to present day is told through the many exhibits, interactive displays, special events, education programs and programming for general visitors.
-The museum had many different aspects, including the permanent and changing exhibits, the programming room and the meeting room.
-Behind the scenes, where regular visitors don't get to see, is the artifact storage.
+The story of Guelph from its earliest history to the present day is told through the many exhibits, interactive displays, special events, education programs, and programming for general visitors.
+The museum had many different aspects, including the permanent and changing exhibits, the programming room, and the meeting room.
+Behind the scenes, where regular visitors don't get to see them, is the artifact storage.

 Exhibits

 The Guelph Civic Museum contains approximately 40,000 artifacts.
-The collection is composed of photographs and many archival pieces such as furniture, textiles, toys and folk art.
-In addition, human history related objects and decorative arts (such as, pottery and tapestries) are also exhibited and stored by the museum.
-The museum has several galleries, including the Royal City Families Gallery, galleries for Guelph's local history and two temporary exhibit spaces.
+The collection is composed of photographs and many archival pieces, such as furniture, textiles, toys, and folk art.
+In addition, human history-related objects and decorative arts (such as pottery and tapestries) are also exhibited and stored by the museum.
+The museum has several galleries, including the Royal City Families Gallery, galleries for Guelph's local history, and two temporary exhibit spaces.